gennycm/mobile-comp-project/README.md

 ## Design

 For the actual design, we followed Nielsen's heuristics such as:
- * Visibility of system status: we procured to always keep users informed about what is going on.
+ * _Visibility of system status_: we procured to always keep users informed about what is going on.
- * Match between system and the real world: the words, phrases and concepts used matches the common English language used daily.
+ * _Match between system and the real world_: the words, phrases and concepts used matches the common English language used daily.

-(Read full article on the match between the system and the real world.)

-User control and freedom
-Users often choose system functions by mistake and will need a clearly marked "emergency exit" to leave the unwanted state without having to go through an extended dialogue.
-Support undo and redo.

-Consistency and standards
-Users should not have to wonder whether different words, situations, or actions mean the same thing.
-Follow platform conventions.

-Error prevention
-Even better than good error messages is a careful design which prevents a problem from occurring in the first place.
-Either eliminate error-prone conditions or check for them and present users with a confirmation option before they commit to the action.

-(Read full article on preventing user errors.)

-Recognition rather than recall
-Minimize the user's memory load by making objects, actions, and options visible.
-The user should not have to remember information from one part of the dialogue to another.
-Instructions for use of the system should be visible or easily retrievable whenever appropriate.

-(Read full article on recognition vs. recall in UX.)

-Flexibility and efficiency of use
-Accelerators — unseen by the novice user — may often speed up the interaction for the expert user such that the system can cater to both inexperienced and experienced users.
-Allow users to tailor frequent actions.

-Aesthetic and minimalist design
-Dialogues should not contain information which is irrelevant or rarely needed.
-Every extra unit of information in a dialogue competes with the relevant units of information and diminishes their relative visibility.
+ * _Consistency and standards_: followed platform conventions and familiar icons.
+ * _Error prevention_: the suggestion of options on the search bar for the city, reduces the error probabilities.
+ * _Recognition rather than recall_: all available options are visible and easy to find.
+ * _Aesthetic and minimalist design_: the interfaces show only the necessary information.
+Also, we kept a simple minimalistic-flat-clean design to make it easier to the eye.

-Help users recognize, diagnose, and recover from errors Error messages should be expressed in plain language (no codes), precisely indicate the problem, and constructively suggest a solution.
+ * _Help users recognize, diagnose, and recover from errors_: the errors are displayed as Toasts.
+The messages are in plain language.

-Help and documentation

 ## Project management